realJohnDoe/org-sim/memory-bank/activeContext.md

 # Active Context for Organizational Simulation

 ## Current Focus
-- Integrated a slider in `App.tsx` for adjusting the number of direct reports per manager, allowing dynamic control over hierarchy depth.
-- Enhanced the visualization in `src/simulation/visualization.tsx` to ensure edges are correctly rendered in dark grey with increased stroke width.
-- Implemented dynamic zoom level in the visualization to ensure all nodes are visible within the viewable area.
+- Implemented the first version of agent behavior for the 'act' or 'release' action in `src/simulation/agent.ts`, ensuring `submitProductGraph` returns 0 if not all product nodes meet or exceed demand node values.
+- Refactored tree representation to use a recursive `TreeNode` type in `src/simulation/supplyDemandProductTypes.ts`, enforcing proper connectivity through typing.
-- Updating Memory Bank documentation to reflect the current state and plan next steps for agent behavior implementation.
+- Updating Memory Bank documentation to reflect the current state and learnings from recent agent behavior implementation.

 ## Recent Changes
+- Implemented a new test `shouldReturnZeroIfAnyProductNodeValueLessThanDemand` in `src/simulation/agent.test.ts` to ensure `submitProductGraph` returns 0 if any product node's value is less than its demand counterpart.
+- Updated `src/simulation/agent.ts` to check node values in `submitProductGraph`, returning 0 if any product node's value is less than the corresponding demand node's value.
+- Refactored tree representation in `src/simulation/supplyDemandProductTypes.ts` to use a recursive `TreeNode` type with nested children, updating `src/simulation/agent.ts` and `src/simulation/agent.test.ts` to handle the hierarchical structure.
 - Updated GitHub Actions workflow reference to `github/workflows/pages.yml` for automated deployment to GitHub Pages, which has been successfully tested on mobile devices.
 Updated `vite.config.ts` to set the base path for GitHub Pages as '/org-sim/'.
 - Added a slider UI element in `App.tsx` for setting the number of direct reports per manager (range 2 to 5), updating the organizational state initialization to use this dynamic value.
 - Updated `src/simulation/visualization.tsx` to change edge color to dark grey ("#333") and increased stroke width to 2.5 for better visibility.